Peer-to-peer marketplace guide: How to launch, grow, and scale successfully

 Triangle composed of dashed lines with arrows and the words "learn", "build", and "improve" in each corner, illustrating how developing a marketplace in an iterative approach.

-At this stage, it’s fine to do things that don’t scale – the first hundred or so providers are the lifeblood of your platform.
+At this stage, it’s fine to do things that don’t scale—the first hundred or so providers are the lifeblood of your platform.
 Make sure your new providers are comfortable using your platform, understand the benefits you offer, and see the potential in the marketplace.

 As you approach your launch date, consider doing a product launch before your big marketing launch.
 This lets you onboard a small initial group of users on the platform to iron out any bugs before your big launch.

-As you scale, conduct growth experiments to determine the optimal ways to build your business.
-Peer-to-peer marketplaces can grow slowly; it took Airbnb four years to see real traction.
-It’s critical to experiment with different growth channels and perfect your strategy for each.
+Peer-to-peer marketplaces can grow slowly—it took Airbnb four years to see real traction.
+It’s critical to experiment with different growth channels and perfect your strategy for each one.

 Take your peer-to-peer marketplace to the next level with Sharetribe

-Sharetribe allows you to launch completely no-code but also extend your design and feature set infinitely with code without changing platforms or migrating data.
+Sharetribe allows you to launch completely no-code and extend your design and feature set infinitely with code, all without changing platforms or migrating data.
 Our headless marketplace approach is ideal for entrepreneurs who want to take their businesses to the next level.
-Sharetribe offers all essential features and management tools off the shelf and gives marketplace owners the ability to custom-develop a unique user interface on web or mobile on top of the Sharetribe-powered backend.
-If you don't have a developer on your team, Sharetribe's Expert Network is here to help you find the right developer to build your platform.
-Check out our best tips on finding a marketplace developer.
+Sharetribe offers all essential features and management tools off the shelf and allows marketplace owners to custom-develop a unique user interface on web or mobile on top of the Sharetribe-powered backend.

 Peer-to-peer marketplace examples

-Peer-to-peer rental marketplaces
+Examples of peer-to-peer rental marketplaces

 Rental platforms allow people to rent out tangible physical resources that belong to others.
 Some of our favorites include: